Help is just one press away

 No

-Live audio and video to dispatch
+Live stream video to dispatch

 Yes